 The CSC encourages parents to participate in the development of the program and the classroom activities.
 Parents may voice their opinions to the Director or report any grievances to the Director.

 The center permits and encourages unannounced and announced visits to the program.
-Sometimes the class goes for walks around the college campus and other times they have scheduled activities off site such as Dance class or Puddlestompers, an outdoor exploration program.
+Sometimes the class goes for walks around the college campus and other times there are scheduled activities off site such as Puddlestompers, an outdoor exploration program.
 A visit during this time would prevent parents from seeing the classroom activities.
-Parents are welcome to join the class for walks or observe the dance class.
-We also take field trips sometimes and enjoy the company and help from parents.
-The center also invites parents to come and share a holiday with their child’s class.
+Parents are welcome to join us both in the class or outside.
+They are also welcome to observe the Puddlestompers class.
+We take field trips sometimes and enjoy the company and help from parent chaperones.
+Each year parents are invited in December to visit the classroom and share a holiday tradition with their child’s class.
 The parent may choose to tell a story, read a book about the holiday, do an activity, or show us some photos or articles of clothing pertinent to the holiday.
 We have a very diverse population at the CSC and we embrace all of the different cultures and traditions.

 The CSC director and teachers try to plan two fieldtrips per year, one in the fall and one in the spring.
 Families are informed of the trips in newsletters and email notices.
 Permission slips are required and all parents are invited to chaperone.
 A school bus with seat belts is hired by the Director and all children are transported by bus unless a parent chooses to drive their own child.
 Each child is given a name tag or necklace to wear stating the name of our group, Pine Manor College Child Study Center, and one of the staff member’s cell phone numbers.
 All chaperones are given the director’s cell phone number and instructed to call if there is an emergency.
 All chaperones are requested to bring their cell phones.
 In the event of an off-site medical emergency, the child would be transported to the hospital nearest to the site of the fieldtrip.
 The director would call the emergency contact person(s) and the Lead Teacher would accompany the child to the hospital.
 First Aid supplies, diapering supplies, and drinking water will be brought on the fieldtrip by the CSC staff.
 Alternate transportation would be provided by the bus company if there is a problem with the vehicle used during the trip.